 You self-inject Betaferon under the skin every other day to reduce the number and severity of relapses.
-It reduces the number of relapses by about one third (30%), compared to placebo.
+It reduces the number of relapses by about one third (30%).

 Common side effects include flu-like symptoms and injection site reactions.

 Betaferon is a moderately effective (category 1.1) DMD; in clinical trials people taking Betaferon had about 30% fewer relapses than people taking placebo.
 In clinical trials, MRI scans showed people taking Betaferon had fewer, smaller or no new areas of active MS (lesions).
 Betaferon may also slow down the build-up of disability associated with MS.

 Who can take Betaferon?